Diving safety: Recreational diver and service provider perceptions

 A survey on the perceptions of recreational divers and recreational diving service providers in 2018 showed that both groups considered the personal surface marker buoy and the dive computer to be the most important safety accessories.
 Dive centres also considered a backup mask, cutting tool, whistle and reel important, whereas divers generally did not.

 The most important safety aspect that should be provided by a diving service provider was considered to be breathing gas quality, followed by staff competence, training provision, and availability of oxygen for first aid.
 Local availability of a recompression chamber was considered of lower importance, possibly because it is beyond the control of the diver or the service provider.

 Dive centres considered that recommendations of the instructors was an important factor in allocating buddy pairs, an opinion not shared by most divers.
 Both groups agreed that gender, age, family connection or existing friendship were not significant factors, and divers and service providers both considered experience, buoyancy skills and emergency skills important.

 About 30% of the dive centres had experience with scuba incidents and accidents, about 60% of them with decompression illness.
 Drowning and equipment failure each accounted for 11%, followed by boat accidents at 9%, and staff perceived these to be the highest risks.
 About 30% of divers had experience with a diving accident or incident, and about 60% had witnessed an accident or incident, including equipment failures and buddy separation, but also changes in weather conditions and interactions with dangerous animals.

 Divers considered the greatest risks as being lost at sea, decompression illness and equipment failure, and did not consider drowning or hazardous animals to be a high risk.
 The population sample was considered representative of the actual members of DAN Europe, being characterised by mostly middle aged males.
 The study focused on perceived risk, which does not necessarily correspond to actual risk, and the correlation between diver experience and risk perception was not investigated.

+The study concluded that recreational diving safety might be improved by raising awareness of risk and working towards accident prevention by training and attempting to create a culture of safety in the recreational diving industry.
+A hazard identification and risk assessment (HIRA) protocol and a diving safety officer programme which are similar to systems used with some success by professional divers have been developed by DAN Europe and are being offered to the recreational diving public.